trustengineering/website/src/markdown/home.md

 # Modern, solution-focused software development.

 > Developing software is a creative, problem-solving process.
-We aim to help our clients deliver innovative, valuable software, at pace.
+We help our clients deliver innovative, valuable software, at pace.
 We do this through the successful collaboration of design, engineering, and software delivery.

 Proven web technologies help us build solutions backed by Serverless, cloud infrastructure.
 Lean principles are the cornerstone of our delivery approach.